ianliew/ianliew.github.io/_posts/2016-02-02-dealing-with-uncertainty.md

 share: true
 ---

-> "maturity of mind is the capacity to endure uncertainty ... uncertainty is part of life, but it doesn’t have to be an anxiety-inducing, momentum crippling experience”.
+> maturity of mind is the capacity to endure uncertainty ... uncertainty is part of life, but it doesn’t have to be an anxiety-inducing, momentum crippling experience.